Archive - adventure RSS Feed

 The Hillbilly Guide to Air Travel

 In case you haven’t already heard the news, our friend and critically acclaimed author Billy Coffey recently signed a multi-book deal with Thomas Nelson Publishing.
-His next book, Into the Maybe will be released Spring 2013.
+His next book, When Mockingbirds Sing will be released Spring 2013.

 The fine folks at Thomas Nelson have arranged for a meet and greet with Billy in their offices in Nashville.
 Which is wonderful and exciting, but also creates a bit of a conundrum, because in order to get from Virginia to Tennessee, Billy will need to get on an airplane.